 As another example, consider ants, which can have highly organized caste systems and divisions of labor.
 Although we humans look at an ant colony and identify a governmental “queen”, any appearance of centralized authority or control is an illusion, according to Bert Hölldobler, Professor of Life Sciences at Arizon State University and former professor of zoology at Harvard University, and Edward O. Wilson, a Harvard professor for nearly five decades.
 They say the best way to understand social insects (ants, termites, bees, and wasps) is to see them not as societies but as computer programs.
 Instead of operating according to a central command, there is self-organization in which each insect acts independently of the others

-They give the example of the fungus-growing termites of Africa (similar to the leaf-cutting farmer ants of North America), which build massive, intricately designed nests with an architecture that regulates both the temperature and the composition of the interior air.
-Through precise engineering, the entire nest functions as an air conditioning system that keeps the central living area within a degree of 30oC and the carbon dioxide concentration between 2.6 and 2.8 percent.
+They give the example of the fungus-growing termites of Africa (which are similar to the leaf-cutting farmer ants of North America).
+They build massive, intricately designed nests with an architecture that regulates both the temperature and the composition of the interior air.
+Through precise engineering, the entire nest functions as an air conditioning system that keeps the central living area within a degree of 30oC and a carbon dioxide concentration between 2.6 and 2.8 percent.

 The point, again, is that animals are most likely only doing what they were programmed to do.
 They are not actually using logic or reason.
 It is entirely possible that animals are not sentient beings, having no more ability to comprehend arithmetic than does a calculator or a math textbook, and having no more ability to comprehend the meaning behind the medium than does a robot or perhaps a communications satellite.
 And whereas all the materialistic arguments for why we are our brains fall apart when applied to humans, they may work quite well in explaining the behavior of all other species.

-Wait, animals might not be sentient beings?!
-Seriously?
-This understanding of things will be particularly hard to stomach if we think of our pets.
-Nevertheless, let’s cut to the chase: is it possible that dogs are simply machines and that they do not have conscious minds like we do?
+This understanding of things might be particularly hard to stomach if we think of our pets.
+So let’s cut to the chase: is it possible that dogs are simply machines and that they do not have conscious minds like we do?
 What would that mean?!

 Or consider beavers: their specialty is building dams.
 Is it possible that they don’t perceive engineering any more than a spider perceives geometry, or any more than an ant perceives colonial government or than a laptop perceives calculus?
-Did you know that if you play a recording of running water next to a beaver, it will immediately start digging.
+(If you play a recording of running water next to a beaver, it will immediately start digging.)